Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Approach

 The performance of logistic regression models relies on a feature set which offers a suitable representation of the problem domain.
 Unlike neural network based approaches, linear and linear logistic regression models are unable to recover higher-order dependencies between individual features on their own.
 For example, given two separate features describing a student's number of prior correct responses, $c$, and overall attempts, $a$, the linear logistic model is unable to infer the ratio $r = c/a$ of average correctness which can be a valuable indicator of a student's long-term performance.
 To mitigate this particular issue we introduce an additional feature, $r_s$ capturing average correctness of student $s$ over time as

 where $a_s$ is the number of questions attempted by student $s$, and $c_s$ is the number of questions the student answered correctly.
 Here, $\bar{r}$ is the average correctness rate over all other students in the dataset, and $\eta \in \mathbb{N}$ is a smoothing parameter which biases the estimated average correctness rate, $\bar{r}_s$ of student $s$ towards this all students average $\bar{r}$.
-The use of smoothing reduces the feature variance during a student's initial interactions with the ITS.
-A prior work by~\citeNP{Pavlik2020:Logistic} proposed, but did not evaluate, an average correctness feature without the smoothing parameter for student performance modeling.
-While calibrating this parameter for our experiments, we observed benefits from smoothing and settled on $\eta = 5$.
+The use of smoothing reduces the feature variance during a student's initial interactions with the ITS. \revinsert{Related to our approach R-PFA~\cite{Galyardt2015:Move} introduced a feature that computes a recency-weighted proportion of correct responses for each individual KC via an exponential decay function.
+The LKT framework~\citeNP{Pavlik2020:Logistic} provides multiple features that can trace the ratio of correct student responses.
+By implementing multiple recency-based decay functions LKT extends R-PFA and introduces features that capture the overall correctness rate of each individual student.
+Unlike our formulation LKT does not allow the use of a smoothing parameter to reduce the feature variance by biasing towards the all student average.} \revinsert{We calibrated the smoothing parameter for our experiments by evaluation $\eta \in \{0, 1, 5, 10, 25, 50, 100, 250\}$ using the \texttt{ElemMath2021} dataset.
+Smoothing yielded benefits and we settled on $\eta = 5$ for which we observed the largest accuracy improvements.}